 Kavli UK is part of the Kavli Group.
 The Kavli Group has been operating in international markets for more than 100 years.
 Today our products are present in more than 20 countries around the world.
 With products and product expertise from all the Kavli companies, the Kavli Group offers nutritious, quality food for consumers on all five continents of the world.

 The UK was one of the early export markets for Kavli and its Primula Cheese brand was first sold in the UK in 1929.
 The first UK factory was opened in 1936 near to Newcastle-upon-Tyne and under the leadership of Knut Kavli, the UK business was established and is now situated on the Team Valley in Gateshead.
 In 1997 Kavli UK acquired the Castle MacLellan pâté business located in Kirkcudbright in South West Scotland.
-In 2013 Kavli UK acquired the St Helen’s Farm goats’ milk business located close to York.
-Kavli UK currently has around 260 employees across its three sites and makes a range of food products including cheese spreads, snacks and dips under the Primula brand.
-Chilled pâté is made under the Castle MacLellan brand and goats’ milk products under the St Helen’s Farm brand.
+Kavli UK currently has around 250 employees across both its sites and makes a range of food products including cheese spreads, snacks and dips under the Primula brand, and chilled pâté is made under the Castle MacLellan brand.
 Kavli UK also manufactures a range of private label products for UK supermarkets.

 Kavli UK takes a zero-tolerance approach to slavery and human trafficking.
 We aim to educate our colleagues and supply chain by working closely with the Gangmasters and Labour Abuse Authority (GLAA) and by keeping up to date with current legislation.
-We have several policies that have underpinned the basis of our statement, including:
+We have several policies that have underpinned the basis of our statement, including the below:

-Our Ethical Trading Policy adheres to local legislation with at least the National Living Wage being paid and adhering to working time regulations, including employment being freely chosen.
+Our Ethical Trading Policy adheres to local UK legislation with the National Living Wage being paid as a minimum, observation of the Working Time Regulations, and the upholding the principle of employment being freely chosen.
 We are also committed to ensuring no colleague is treated inhumanely or experiences harsh treatment.

 Our Dignity at Work Policy was developed to ensure we care for all colleagues and take a firm stance against harassment and bullying, whether by internal colleagues or anybody external to the business such as customers or suppliers.